arreyder/gobuildcache/README.md

 TODO: Assumes ephemeral storage
 TODO: Link depot blog post
 TODO: Lifecycle policy
+TODO: Do we need to handle failed PUTs?
+I.E clean up if we fail to write and/or checksumming.
+TODO: Github actions example
+TODO: Actually use HandleRequestWithRetries instead of HandleRequest.
+TODO: Move async_backend.go to backends package

 `gobuildcache` implements the [gocacheprog](TODO: LINK) interface defined by the Go compiler over a variety of storage backends, the most important of which is S3 Express One Zone (henceforth referred to as S3OZ).
 Its primary purpose is to accelerate CI (both compilation and tests) for large Go repositories.